MSP-1 Specification

 - Disambiguate similar or related entities.

-- Preserve long-term interoperability across ecosystems and external references.
+- Preserve long-term linkage across site structures and resource relationships.

 2. Normative definition

-- Resolvable — maps to a meaningful resource or entity.
+- Resolvable — the identifier should map to a meaningful resource, entity, or conceptual element when possible.

 3. Scope of identifiers

-- Site-level IDs — identify the site as a conceptual entity.
+- Site-level IDs — identify the site as a top-level semantic entity.

-- Section-level IDs — anchor specific structural sections.
+- Section-level IDs — identify logical or structural subdivisions of a page.

-- Entity IDs — identify people, organizations, concepts, etc.
+- Entity IDs — identify people, organizations, concepts, resources, or other declared entities.

-Implementers SHOULD avoid overloading the same ID for multiple conceptual layers.
+Implementers should avoid overloading the same ID for multiple conceptual layers unless that reuse is intentional and clearly scoped.

 4. Required fields